cedadev/stac-generator/docs/source/item_descriptions/building_a_workflow.rst

 ****************************

 Building an item-generation workflow consists of 4 mains steps:
-    1. Write an `item_description <https://cedadev.github.io/asset-scanner/item_descriptions.html>`_ file to describe the workflow
+    1. Write an :ref:`item_description <item_descriptions/item_descriptions:item descriptions>` file to describe the workflow
     2. Test the workflow on a subset of data
     3. Index that subset of data to check it works as expected
     4. Index full dataset